The goal of the "Excellence in Publishing Awards" is to recognize the best in Catholic publishing

 Cost: $195 per entry (ACP Members); $225 per entry (Non-ACP Members).
 Publishers may submit multiple books.
 Publishers who are Foundation Members at the time of submission will receive one free submission for every paid submission.

 How Many Books: Please send three (3) copies of each title that you are submitting.

-Time Frame: The deadline for submitting books for 2017 is Friday, January 27, 2017.
+Time Frame: The deadline for submitting books is Sunday, January 27, 2019.
 Books must have a copyright date of the previous year.
 Finalists will be announced in late March.
 Winners will be announced at the end of May.

 Books in this category include biographies or autobiographies of Catholics whose work has made a valuable contribution to the Church and the world on a local level (through a ministry, e.g.) or a universal level (as a member of the Church’s hierarchy, e.g.) or whose example, teachings, or writings enrich Catholic spirituality and have had a wide-reaching influence.

-Books in this category are primarily written for children and youth up to age 18.
-These titles may provide instruction on specific aspects or general information about the Catholic faith, the Church, or Catholicism; may be heavily illustrated.
+Books in this category are primarily written for children from reading age to age 11.
+These titles may cover specific aspects or general information about the Catholic faith, the Church, or Catholicism.
 This category does not include resources for preparation for specific sacraments.
+(See Resources for Liturgy.)

 Books in this category include biographies, Church history, collections of essays by theologians or important Catholic thinkers; books related to papal encyclicals or other Church documents; books that instruct readers on specific aspects of the faith or provide general information about the Catholic faith, the Church, or other aspects of Catholicism; books that connect an element or theme from popular culture to prayer or faith; and books on a wide-ranging variety of topics, rooted in faith, such as books on death and dying from a Catholic perspective, parenting books, and so forth.